 “The international community’s apathy towards these atrocities had left the community with little hope for justice and accountability.
 Until today,” she said.

-President Joe Biden announced on Thursday that al-Qurayshi, also known as Hajji Abdullah, was killed during an overnight raid carried out by US special forces outside the northwest Syrian town of Atmeh.
+President Joe Biden announced today that al-Qurayshi, also known as Hajji Abdullah, was killed during an overnight raid carried out by US special forces outside the northwest Syrian town of Atmeh.
 The reclusive IS chief died after detonating a bomb inside his residence that also killed his wife and children, US officials said.

 In remarks at the White House, Biden described al-Qurayshi as the “driving force” behind the 2014 genocide against the Yazidis, a mostly Kurdish-speaking minority group that practices an ancient monotheistic religion and calls Iraq’s mountainous Sinar region home.